andys/sinatra-hello-world/README.md

 Then push this to Heroku and it should download and install sinatra for you.
 After that the app should run.

+You can also run this application locally using the `thin` webserver.

+    gem install thin

+Then install the bundle ( including sinatra ) locally.

+    bundle install

+Start the application and visit it at `0.0.0.0:3000`

+    thin start

+Yippee!!